Lived Experience Peer Cadet Program - Eating Disorders Victoria

 • Learning from a wide variety of professionals – both clinical and non-clinical, including other peer workers, consumers, and their supporters

-• A moderate understanding of eating disorders.
+• Moderate understanding of eating disorders.

 • Well-developed written and verbal communication skills.